brettstack/codegenie-website/src/content/docs/docs/guides/getting-started.md

 ## Setup AWS Credentials Profile

 Open `~/.aws/credentials` and add a profile entry called `code-genie-example_dev`.
-You can either copy-paste credentials from an existing developer profile, or create new credentials from the AWS IAM Console.
+You can either copy-paste credentials from an existing profile, or create new credentials from the AWS IAM Console.

 ```
 // ~/.aws/credentials